lucaasrojas/pokedex/README.md

 This project was developed for a technical interview.

+## Requirements
+- Paginated list
+- Detail page
+- Add Pokemon (Does not use the API)
+-

 ## How to use it

 Once the project is running (See Available Scripts section) a new tab will be opened